arielgee/Sage-Like/.misc/tasks.md

 * ? change *One-off messages* with *Connection-based messaging*
 * convert: "" + num is faster then num.toString()
 * create initilization(); functions in all js files
-* in descovery view if domain name is empty use doc title (ex; file:///C:/Users/arielg/Desktop/Example.htm). also add title to view UI
 * descoveryView.runDiscoverFeeds() & PageData()
   * use messaging between descoveryView and content.js instead of class PageData() to get document data.
   * in descovery view in runDiscoverFeeds() use pageData.getCurrent() instead of pageData.get(); issue with message phrasing for setNoFeedsMsg()